dcschmid/melody-mind-nuxt/content/knowledge/en/alternative-metal.md

 ---
-title: Alternative Metal - Die experimentelle Seite des Heavy Metal
+title: Alternative Metal - The Experimental Side of Heavy Metal
-description: Entdecke die Verschmelzung von Metal mit alternativen Musikstilen - Von Nu Metal bis Progressive Metal
+description: Discover the fusion of metal with alternative music styles - from nu metal to progressive metal.
+Learn about this groundbreaking genre that combines heavy riffs with experimental elements and diverse influences.
 image: /category/alternative-metal.jpg
 createdAt: 2024-01-20
 updatedAt: 2024-01-20